AhmetZamanis/KaggleStoreSales/ReportPart1.md

   - We also see a considerable drop in the first half of 2015, where sales dropped roughly to 2014 levels, followed by a recovery.

-  - There is a very sharp increase in April 2016, where sales were even higher than 2017 levels.
-This is due to a large earthquake that happened in April 16, 2016, and the related relief efforts.
+  - There is a sharp increase in April 2016, where sales were as high as 2017 levels.
+This is due to a large earthquake that happened in April 16 2016, and the related relief efforts.

 - **Weekly:** The seasonal patterns are more visible in the weekly plot, as we see the “waves” of fluctuation line up across years.
 It’s very